 In my view, it is a given that the large majority of homes in the Greater Houston Area will, at some point, experience some drywall cracking, brick veneer cracking, sloping in ground-supported floors, and minor door issues.
 Leveling a foundation is likely to create new distress.

 Changes in the weather can create new distress.
 In 2011 and 2012 southeast Texas experienced the worst drought on record.
 The result: New foundation contractors sprung up like weeds after a spring rain.
 Repair contractors found their phones ringing off the wall.

 Even in a normal market, the busiest time for repair contractors is September through October, especially in areas that did not get a lot of rain during the Spring and Summer.

 Damaged landscaping and lawn sprinkler systems

-No return calls
+No return calls for warranty issues

 They destroyed my home